Occupational Therapy (OT)

 These programs are offered in Durham.

-The Department of Occupational Therapy offers the master of science degree in occupational therapy and an online graduate certificate in assistive technology.
+The Department of Occupational Therapy offers a Master of Science Degree in Occupational Therapy and an online Graduate Certificate in Assistive Technology.

-Occupational therapy enables people to participate successfully in their choice of daily life activities including leisure, play, work, self care, and home management.
-The master’s degree prepares students for entry level occupational therapy practice.
-Students gain the knowledge and skills to work with people of all ages to enable their participation within their natural environments.
+Occupational therapy enables people to participate successfully in their desired life activities to support leisure, play, work, education, self care, and home management.
+The Master’s Degree prepares students for entry level occupational therapy practice.
+Students gain the knowledge and skills to work with people of all ages to enable their participation in desired activities within their natural environments.

-Graduates of the program are eligible to sit for the Certification Examination for the Occupational Therapist, administered by the National Board for Certification in Occupational Therapy, Inc. (NBCOT).
+Graduates of the program are eligible to sit for the Certification Examination for the Occupational Therapist, administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an occupational therapist, registered (OTR).
-In addition, most states require licensure in order to practice.
-State licenses are based on the successful results of the NBCOT Certification Examination.
-A felony conviction may affect a graduate's ability to sit for the NBCOT Certification Examination or attain state licensure.
+In addition, all states require licensure in order to practice.
+State licenses are usually based on the successful results of the NBCOT Certification Examination.
+A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.

 Professional Master's Program in Occupational Therapy